 Dwarka City is ancient and obviously full of stories.
 Wherever you go, you will find stories talking to each other.
-As a traveler, there is so much to see in this temple town on the banks of Gomti River.
+As a traveler, there is so much to see in this temple town on the banks of the Gomti River.

-History of Dwarka pre-dates even the Mahabharat era.
+The history of Dwarka pre-dates even the Mahabharat era.
 It has been a continuously inhabited place for the longest known time.
 Imagine the layers you can discover as you walk around this Dwarka City – best know known for temple tourism.

 I am listing 15 things to do in the city when you are visiting the holy place.

 Visit the Dwarkadhish Temple

 People visit the city for this temple, so do visit this temple once in the morning and once in the evening.

 The 52-yard flag of Dwarkadhish temple is changed 5 times a day – thrice in the morning and twice in the evening.
 It is a spectacle to watch.
 The family sponsoring the flag brings the flag in a ceremonial procession – singing and dancing.
 The Guggali Brahmin climbs the Shikhara of the temple and changes the flag.
 There is a loud cheer as the fluttering flag comes out.

 Visit the Rukmini Temple

 Rukmini is the reigning queen of Dwarka and Dwarkasdhish.
 Your visit to the city is not complete till you visit her too.

 Read More – Rukmini – the queen of Dwarka & Dwarkadhish